brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-20.md

 Behind his desk, Voldemort regarded him with his usual amused expression.

-"*Tell me, Harry,"* he said, his voice serpentine, "*What do you think of being a wizard?"*
+"*Tell me, Harry,*" he said, his voice serpentine, "*What do you think of being a wizard?*"

 It wasn't a question Harry had been prepared for.
 The man may as well have asked him the meaning of life.
 But his mouth opened, and as usual, he spoke without thinking.

-"*I don't think about being a wizard anymore than I think about breathing,"* he said, and with a conscious effort, continued in English.
+"*I don't think about being a wizard anymore than I think about breathing,*" he said, and with a conscious effort, continued in English.
 "I am what I am."

 The Dark Lord let out a soft laugh, and gestured for Harry to sit in one